zulip/zulip-gci/tasks/review-slack-integrations.md

 from the outside world into Zulip.
 Zulip integrations allow teams to stay up-to-date on code changes, issue tickets, build system results, tweets, and more.
-Zulip currently has over 50 integrations, but there are dozens more that would be valuabled to add.
+Zulip currently has over 50 integrations, but there are dozens more that would be valuable to add.

 To get an idea of the type of integrations out there, we've grabbed a list of all the apps available for Slack, another chat tool.
 We'd like